Human Resource Management

 Nursing care shortened work hour program Designated work hours for a single day can be shortened by up to two hours for up to two times per case (same illness of the same family member).

-No overtime day Once a month, employees are able to spend quality personal time together with family and friends as an opportunity to improve motivation and enhance creativity.
+No overtime day At least once a month, employees are able to spend quality personal time together with family and friends as an opportunity to improve motivation and enhance creativity.

 Childcare facilities In April 2018, a nursery was established inside the Research Center.